heshenghuan/k-means/README.md

 # k-means algorithm

 ###Introduction
-> An python implementation of k-means clustering algorithm.<br>
+> A python implementation of k-means clustering algorithm.<br>
 > Using numpy.array model to represent matrix and vector.<br>

 ##Data format